Macrometacorp/docs/docs/cep/sink/sink-types/stream-sink.md

 To configure a stream to publish events via a sink, add the sink configuration to a stream definition by adding the `sink.type` annotation with the required parameter values.

-The sink syntax is as follows:
+The stream sink syntax is as follows:

 ```sql
    CREATE SINK SinkName WITH (type="stream", stream="STRING", replication.type="STRING", map.type='type') (strings);